The Loneliness of Always Performing

 You keep the wheels turning, solve the problems, take the hits.

-And the world thanks you for it — while never quite asking how you are beneath the surface.
+And the world thanks you for it, while never quite asking how you really are.

-And even if someone does ask, you probably say you’re fine.
+And even if someone does ask, you will probably say “i’am fine”.

-Because the alternative — the full truth — feels too messy, too vulnerable, too hard to explain in the time that’s usually given.
+Because the alternative feels to vulnerable, and hard to explain in the time that’s usually given.

 That’s the thing about high-functioning loneliness: